 About me

+I completed my Ph.D. program with the University of Arizona College of Information Science, and have an interdisciplinary minor in Social, Cultural, & Critical Theory (SCCT).
 Being an academic librarian for over 15 years, and continuing to work full-time while completing my PhD work, I am interested in studying perceptions, impact, and valuation of academic library labor through various critical and interdisciplinary lenses.
 From my specialization as a library educator, I examine material impacts on the doubly feminized and devalued labor of library instruction.

 Dissertation research